CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 ### Optional

 - `alert_info` (List of String) A list of the alert logic and detection criteria for rule violations.
 When `alert_info` is not defined and `parent_rule_id` is defined, this field will inherit the parent rule's `alert_info`.
 Do not include numbering within this list.
 The Falcon console will automatically add numbering.
+When `logic` is defined and `alert_info` is initially set but later changed to an empty list or omitted, the resource will require recreation.
+When `parent_rule_id` is defined and `alert_info` is initially set but later changed to an empty list or omitted, the resource will inherit the `alert_logic` from the parent rule.
 - `attack_types` (Set of String) Specific attack types associated with the rule.
 Note: If `parent_rule_id` is defined, attack types will be inherited from the parent rule and cannot be specified using this field.
 - `controls` (Attributes Set) Security framework and compliance rule information.
 Utilize the `crowdstrike_cloud_compliance_framework_controls` data source to obtain this information.
 When `controls` is not defined and `parent_rule_id` is defined, this field will inherit the parent rule's `controls`. (see [below for nested schema](#nestedatt--controls))
 - `logic` (String) Rego logic for the rule.
 If this is not defined, then parent_rule_id must be defined.
 When `parent_rule_id` is defined, `logic` from the parent rule is not visible, but it is used for triggering this rule.
 - `parent_rule_id` (String) Id of the parent rule to inherit properties from.
 The `crowdstrike_cloud_posture_rules` data source can be used to query Falcon for parent rule information to use in this field.
 Required if `logic` is not specified.
 - `remediation_info` (List of String) Information about how to remediate issues detected by this rule.
 Do not include numbering within this list.
 The Falcon console will automatically add numbering.
+When `logic` is defined and `remediation_info` is initially set but later changed to an empty list or omitted, the resource will require recreation.
+When `parent_rule_id` is defined and `remediation_info` is initially set but later changed to an empty list or omitted, the resource will inherit the `alert_logic` from the parent rule.
 - `severity` (String) Severity of the rule.
 Valid values are `critical`, `high`, `medium`, `informational`.

 ### Read-Only